The Clue of the Tapping Heels: Plot summary: 1939 edition

 Miss Carter has very little money, as she sends regular checks to a young actress named Beverly Barrett in New York City.
 Miss Carter injured her leg when she first met Nancy, so the girl detective engages Mrs. Bealing, a cousin of Hannah Gruen's, to take care of her and her cats.
 The action soon takes Nancy to New York and a cruise ship, where she meets further peril in her attempt to restore the child's funds, and help restore Miss Carter's financial position.
+Nancy is caught spying by Fred Bunce.

-Nancy's tapping becomes the means by which she is rescued after being kidnapped, and leads to finding the missing child.
+He says that she will not get the chance to put him behind bars, and drags her to his car.
+Nancy struggles and screams, but he quickly ties her up and gags her.
+He drives her to a cruise ship and leaves her bound and gagged inside a locked cabin aboard the ship.
+Nancy's tapping becomes the means by which she is rescued, and leads to finding the missing child.

 1969 revision

 Nancy is appearing as a tap dancer in a charity show.
 Along with chums Bess and George, she begins investigating strange tapping sounds at the elderly Ms. Carter's home.
 Ms.Carter is a cat enthusiast who owns mostly valuable breeding stock.
 Nancy determines a hoax is afoot, attacks are occurring at the charity show, and the mysterious tapping sounds continue.
 Could they be coded messages?